Blog updated with ArcGIS Online June 2022 update.

 With more features listed, the higher potential for ties in the data to show up.
 The numeric rankings on the list honor ties in the data.
 For example, there are two counties in the United States with a median age of 57.4.
 These two counties are both ranked 13, and the next ranking that displays is 15 (there is no county ranked 14).

-Express vs. Full Setup
+Express vs. All Settings

 - Having the legend show up when the app loads.